Darter90/MockitoCompendium/How_use_Mockito/Starting_Mockito.md

 <h1>Starting Mockito</h1>

-In the main page of this Compendium is written that Mockito is used to <i>mock</i> objects and their funcionalities.

 Mockito allows to <b>create mock objects of classes and interfaces</b>, which through it is possible to stub return values for methods and verify if they are called during the code execution.

 ---

 <h4>Where to drink</h4>

-Mockito has many ways to work with mocks and you can find all of them on <a href="https://www.baeldung.com/tag/mockito/"> Baeldung</a> or the <a href="https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mockito.html">Mockito Documentation</a>
+Mockito has many ways to work with mocks and you can find all of them on <a href="https://www.baeldung.com/tag/mockito/"> Baeldung</a> or the <a href="https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mockito.html">Mockito Documentation</a>.

 But let's start with an example.